Frequently Asked Questions

 to the Student Assistance Center in Allendale (150 STU) or at the Grand Rapids Pew Campus

 (115C DeVos),by fax to (616) 331-2000, or by mail to the Registrar's office, 150 Student Services,

 Allendale, MI, 49401

 Q: How long does each Commencement Ceremony last?

-A: Typically, each Commencement Ceremony lasts approximately two and a half hours.
+A: Typically, each Commencement Ceremony will last approximately two and a half hours.

 Q: Are tickets required for young children?